SpatialHackathon/SpaceHack2023/CONTRIBUTING.md

 ### Feature requests

 If you find yourself wishing for a feature or modules that don't exist in SpaceHack 2023, you are probably not alone.
 There are bound to be others out there with similar needs.
 Many of the features that SpaceHack 2023 has today have been added because our users saw the need.
-Open an issue on our issues list on GitHub which describes the feature you would like to see, why you need it, and how it should work.
+Open an issue on our issues list on GitHub that describes the feature you would like to see, why you need it, and how it should work.

 # Code review process